-Do you remember that epic moment in James Cameron’s 1997 Romantic Blockbuster Titanic; where a young Di Caprio’s body is ravaged by hypothermia in the ice-cold Atlantic, with both testicles shrunken and clad to his whinnie while he stares dead-eyed into Kate Winslet’s tits probably thinking, I won’t see this again when obviously there was space for two?
+Do you remember that epic moment in James Cameron’s 1997 romantic blockbuster Titanic; where a young Di Caprio’s body is ravaged by hypothermia in the ice-cold Atlantic, with both testicles shrunken and clad to his whinnie while he stares dead-eye into Kate Winslet’s tits probably thinking – I won’t see these again?
+When obviously there was space for two!

-Honestly, we gotta give it up for James Cameron and William Shakespeare who probably by chance never imagined they will change the idea of love for the next millennia: Love built on fantasy!
+Seriously, a round of applause for James Cameron and William Shakespeare who probably by chance never imagined they will change the idea of love for the next millennia: one built on fantasy.

-What is Your Idea of Love?
-I probably might have not lived long enough on Earth to claim to have sage knowledge on Love, but trust me I have seen the extremes: the good, the bad and the ugly.
+I probably might have not lived long enough on Earth to claim to have sage knowledge on

-Love isn’t the answer to all of Life’s problems
+1. Love isn’t the answer to all of life’s problems, not even most.

 In Mark Manson thought-provoking article “Love is not enough” he says,

 When we believe that “all we need is love,” then we’re more likely to ignore fundamental values such as respect, humility, and commitment towards the people we care about.mark manson

 If there is one truth we must understand: healthy relationships (which must be the end goal) require more than emotions.
 Emotions are a roller coaster with unstable highs and lows.